Breckland Neighbourhood Plan Top-up funding - consideration of the future options

 - Support for making site allocations

-- Support with undertaking the six-week pre-submission consultation
+- Support for the six-week pre-submission consultation

-- Support with collecting and analysing responses from the six-week pre-submission consultation and deciding how to modify the neighbourhood plan or order
+- Support with analysing consultation responses and deciding how to modify the plan or order

 - Venue hire